Chinese hospital ship Daishan Dao: History

 On July 3, 2023, Peace Ark set sail from a military port in Zhoushan, Zhejiang, to carry out Mission Harmony-2023.
 It paid friendly visits to five countries, namely Kiribati, Tonga, Vanuatu, Solomon Islands and Timor-Leste, and provided humanitarian medical services.
 From July 15 to 22, it visited Kiribati, providing medical services to local people and overseas Chinese.
 The main platform treated 5,095 patients, performed 20 surgeries, and conducted 94 health examinations.
 It also actively carried out health education activities.
 During the period, the hospital ship's medical staff delivered a baby for local people.
 Kiribati President Maamau personally named it "Akendari", which means "Peace Ark" in Kiribati.
 The hospital ship also sent 7 medical teams totaling 46 people to conduct medical rounds in local hospitals, communities, elderly associations and outer islands, serving 1,538 local people.
 On August 4, the visit and medical services to Tonga ended.
 On August 8, the ship arrived in Port Vila, Vanuatu, and began a 7-day visit and provided humanitarian medical services.
 On August 19, Peace Ark arrived in Honiara, the capital of the Solomon Islands.
 On September 3, the vessel began a 7-day visit and humanitarian medical services to Timor-Leste.
 In September, Peace Ark returned to a military port in Zhoushan after successfully completing Mission Harmony-2023.
 The mission lasted 79 days, with a total voyage of more than 12,000 nmi, and treated 41,358 people from various countries.

 Peace Ark carried out Mission Harmony-2024 from mid-June 2024 to mid-January 2025.
-It visited 13 countries including Seychelles, Tanzania, Madagascar, Mozambique, South Africa, Angola, Republic of the Congo, Gabon, Cameroon, Benin, Mauritania, Djibouti and Sri Lanka, and provided medical service to local people.
-It also made port calls to France, Algeria, Singapore and Greece.
+During the deployment, it visited 13 countries, including Seychelles, Tanzania, Madagascar, Mozambique, South Africa, Angola, Republic of the Congo, Gabon, Cameroon, Benin, Mauritania, Djibouti, and Sri Lanka, providing medical services to local populations.
+The ship also made port calls in France, Algeria, Singapore, and Greece.
 As of June 2024, Peace Ark has traveled abroad 11 times, sailed more than 280000 nmi, served 45 countries and regions, provided medical services to more than 290,000 people, and performed more than 1,400 surgeries.
 On 21 December 2024, Daishan Dao (Peace Ark) arrived at the Port of Colombo, Sri Lanka, for an official visit under the command of Captain Deng Qiang.
 As part of the official visit, the hospital ship, in collaboration with the Embassy of the People's Republic of China in Sri Lanka, provided medical treatments and clinics onboard.
 These services were conducted by the vessel's medical staff in partnership with the Sri Lanka Navy medical department.
 The vessel departed the island following the conclusion of the visit on 28 December 2024.